ivanovaos/asthma-map.github.io/pages/af.md

 # Activity Flow

 The AsthmaMap Activity Flow layer consists of cell-type-specific interconnected diagrams.
 The diagrams are automatically assembled based on the AsthmaMap Cellular Interactions 1.1 and information from the MetaCore pathway database.
-MetaCore pathway maps have been transformed to the SBGN Activity Flow format, adjusted to ensure compatability for the pathway-merging pipeline, automatically merged for a specific cell type, automatically layouted in yEd Graph Editor using One-Click Layout and then manually improved.
+MetaCore pathway maps were transformed into the SBGN Activity Flow format, adjusted to ensure compatability for the pathway-merging pipeline, automatically merged for a specific cell type, automatically layouted in yEd Graph Editor using One-Click Layout and then manually improved.

 <!--Row #1-->
 <table>